Extradition

 Apprehension of person on warrant

-Section 82(1) of the Service and Execution of Process Act 1992 provides that a person named in a warrant issued in one State may be apprehended in another State.
-The requirement for endorsement of warrants has been abolished.
-This section does not apply in relation to a person who is in prison.
-As soon as practicable after being apprehended, the person is to be taken before a magistrate: s 83(1).
+Section 82(1) provides that a person named in a warrant issued in one State may be apprehended in another State.
+This section does not apply in relation to a person who is in prison: s 82(2).
+As soon as practicable after being apprehended, the person is to be taken before a magistrate of the State in which the person was apprehended: s 83(1).

 Powers of the court

-order that the person be taken in such custody or otherwise as the magistrate specifies, to a specified place in the place of issue of the warrant: s 83(8)(b).
-An order under s 83(8)(b) may be suspended for a specified period (s 83(11)) in which event the magistrate must order that the person be remanded on bail or in such custody as is specified: s 83(12).
+An order under s 83(8)(b) may be suspended for a specified period (s 83(11)) in which event the magistrate must order the person be remanded on bail or in such custody as is specified: s 83(12).

 The bail law of the State or Territory granting the bail applies: s 88(1).

-The decision of the court is subject to review by the Supreme Court: s 86(1).
+The court’s decision is subject to review by the Supreme Court: s 86(1).

-If a copy of the warrant is not produced, the court may order that the person be released, or adjourn the proceedings: s 83(3).
+If a copy of the warrant is not produced, the court may order the person be released, or adjourn the proceedings: s 83(3).
 If there is a further failure to produce the warrant, the magistrate may release the person or, if “reasonable cause” is shown, further adjourn the proceedings: s 83(4).
 The total time of the adjournments referred to in s 83(3) and (4) must not exceed five days: s 83(5).
+The magistrate may resume the proceeding at any time before the end of a period of adjournment if the warrant or a copy of it becomes available: s 83(6).
 If the warrant is not produced within the five days, the person must be released: s 83(7).

 The magistrate may adjourn the proceedings, and another magistrate may continue to conduct the proceedings: s 83(14).
 A magistrate is not bound by the rules of evidence: s 83(14).

 A copy of the warrant sent via facsimile may be acted upon.
-Section 4 provides that there is a presumption that a document that purports to be a copy of the original is such a copy unless evidence is adduced that raises real doubt that it is a copy of the original.
+A document that purports to be a copy of the original is presumed as such a copy unless evidence is adduced that raises real doubt that it is: s 4.

 [46-040] Powers of the court — person under restraint

-When a person is taken before a magistrate under s 83, the magistrate must, before dealing with the matter, make reasonable enquiries as to whether the person is under restraint: s 84(1).
+When a person is taken before a magistrate under s 83 SEPA, the magistrate must, before dealing with the matter, make reasonable enquiries of the person to find out:

 A “person under restraint” is defined in s 3(1) as a person who: